Puppet-Finland/duplicity/README.md

 Prepending the backup title with $::fqdn helps prevent backup directory clashes.

+Manually determining full and incremental backup intervals is also possible:

+    duplicity::s3::backups:
+        local-full:
+            type: 'full'
+            source: '/var/backups/local'
+            basename: 'local'
+            weekday: '5'
+        local-incremental:
+            type: 'incremental'
+            source: '/var/backups/local'
+            basename: 'local'
+            weekday: '*'

+The $basename parameter is used to ensure the that full and incremental backups go into the same directory.

 For more details refer to the class documentation:

 * [Class: duplicity](manifests/init.pp)